 The executive job market is a highly competitive arena, which can often make it difficult for accounting professionals who are looking to take a step up, to stand out and secure new opportunities.
 So, how can you set yourself apart and continue to progress to the next level of your career?
-Using our expertise as executive recruitment specialists, we've put together this guide to getting noticed by executive recruiters.
+Using our expertise as executive recruitment specialists, we've put together this guide to help you get noticed by executive search recruiters.

 Develop a Solid Reputation

 Reputation is critical to success.
 For senior level accounting jobs, organisations want to invest in those with a track record of success.
 Whilst there are many methods of preparing yourself for a step up, ensuring there are people who can vouch for your achievements (and recommend you for new opportunities) will be extremely valuable.
 Similarly, having quantitative results to showcase in your resume will reinforce your abilities and strengthen your appeal as a candidate.